rows/hiring/job descriptions/Group Manager_Porto.md

 # Requirements

-* At least 5 years of managing teams.
+* At least 5 years of managing teams, cross-functionaly preferred.
 * At least 3 years in the tech space, SaaS preferable.
-* Knowledgeable about spreadsheets and our industry.
+* Knowledgeable about productivity and our industry.
 * Accomplished in adding clear value to a business.
 * Very experienced in motivating, hiring & managing exceptional people.
 * Proficient in spreadsheets.
-* Experienced in project management, especially within tech.
+* Experienced in project management, especially within complex projects, and tech.
 * Proficient in managing stakeholders and information.
 * Knowledgeable about what makes a magic product experience.